sbstndb/samurai/docs/source/tutorial/reframe_benchmark.rst

 Extending the campaign
 ----------------------

-* To benchmark another demo, copy ``ci/reframe/checks/finite_volume_advection.py`` and change the ``make`` target plus the executable invocation.
-Because the check is now environment agnostic, additional setup commands can be added via ReFrame hooks if a future system needs custom activation steps.
+* To benchmark another demo, copy the structure in ``ci/reframe/checks/finite_volume_advection.py`` and add an entry in the ``DEMO_CONFIGS`` dictionary with the CMake target, runtime options and sanity pattern.
+Because the check is environment agnostic, additional setup commands can be added via ReFrame hooks if a future system needs custom activation steps.
 * Conda makes it easy to try different Samurai releases.
 Simply ``conda install samurai=<version>`` in the same environment and rerun ReFrame to capture the new timings.